The Pennsylvania Capital Semester

 PS 2107: Internship Seminar: Public-Private Cooperation in Public Policymaking and Program Implementation.
 This course includes strategies for getting the most out of an internship, a context for the internship experience –the basic interactions between the public and private sectors at the state and local level, a special focus on interaction between the state executive branch; legislature and the legislative process; nonprofits, advocacy organizations, lobbying or trade associations; and local economic development organizations.
 The syllabus will include a block of instruction on public policy analysis, and students will complete a policy analysis project related to their internships.

 PS 3500: State Politics and Policy.
 This course examines the institutions, politics and policy making of American state governments with special emphasis on the Commonwealth of PA.
 It also examines the state’s special place in the structure of American federalism and how this has changed over time, and explores why state governments often produce different solutions to similar problems.
-This course counts as a pre-capstone in political science.
+This course counts as a research preparation class in political science.

 Housing and Transportation